geoffsdavis/tape-measure/README.md

 # TapeMeasure

-**TapeMeasure** is a convenience class, written in Swift, for creating a data model to render a visual tape measure, or any other graphical elements that need to be laid out along an axis.
+**TapeMeasure** is a convenience class, written in Swift, that acts as a view model for rendering a visual tape measure, or any other graphical elements that need to be laid out along an axis.
 It can dynamically re-generate that data, so that the tape measure can scrolled and/or scaled on the fly, due to animation or user interaction.

 The class that takes a few basic parameters, and can dynamically return an array that represents the ticks of a tape measure, as well as other useful information.
-The class itself is stateless except for those parameters, and is independent of any UI frameworks.
+The class itself is stateless except for those parameters, and is independent of any graphics frameworks.
 It can be used with **SwiftUI**, **UIKit**, **CoreAnimation**, **SpriteKit**, **SceneKit**, or any other graphics framework for MacOS or iOS.

 ## Key Concepts